Mystical2090/polo/about.md

 # Pole

-Pole is a Mod mnu for Geometry Dash made by Mystical!
+Pole is a Mod menu for Geometry Dash made by Mystical and Gtxripmxt!

 # Features
 - Noclip